ragulpr/ragulpr.github.io/blog/_posts/2016-11-22-WTTE-RNN-Hackless-churn-modeling.md

 Be cautious but don't worry too much.
 If the entry time of your customers is somewhat random you can see the observation window over your timelines as a kind of slot machine making the censoring point random.

 #### Gradient descent over Weibull surfaces
 Let's forget about features for now and check out this simple example.
 I simulated some Weibull data and censored it at different thresholds.
-Below I show how the [gradient descent algorithm](http://sebastianruder.com/optimizing-gradient-descent/) (used to train Neural Networks) tries to find its way to the correct parameters (black dotted line) from four different initializations.
-I used RMSPROP here because momentum-optimizers would find the target too fast and leading to more exploding gradients or short animations.
+Below I show how the [RMSPROP gradient descent algorithm](http://sebastianruder.com/optimizing-gradient-descent/) (used to train Neural Networks) tries to find its way to the correct parameters (black dotted line) from four different initializations.

 When we have discrete data of low resolution it's pretty clear how training works with different levels of censoring.
 Check the GIF below, $$\infty$$, 2 and 1 uncensored 'bins' which leads to 0%, 36.8%, and 77.9% of observations being censored: